wangmengsd/RSME/README.md

 **WN18：**

 WN18 is a well-known KG which is originally extracted from WordNet.
-You can download [here](https://github.com/DeepGraphLearning/KnowledgeGraphEmbedding/tree/master/data/wn18).
+You can download [here](https://github.com/DeepGraphLearning/KnowledgeGraphEmbedding/tree/master/data/wn18) or [here](https://github.com/thunlp/IKRL).

 **FB15K:**